 If your injury is catastrophic, we’ll do everything we can so your compensation will help you cover your medical bills as well as the care you’ll need in the future.
 If you require certain medical equipment to help you remain mobile or complete daily tasks, we’ll fight for your settlement to get the devices that allow you to maintain a high quality of life.

 Negligence could also lead to you getting an illness while working.
 Unfortunately, symptoms of an illness may not present themselves until you have long-term exposure to what caused it.
 If you work around dangerous chemicals or other hazardous substances, your employer should have protocols and procedures in place to protect workers like you from getting sick.
 An illness could be untreatable, or treatment may not be for a cure but for extension of life.
 These situations are highly emotional and difficult for any family to go through.
-McMath Woods P.A. will help you hold the responsible party accountable for their actions.
+An experienced work injury lawyer will help you hold the responsible party accountable for their actions.

-When a workplace injury puts your life on hold, our lawyers can help you get back on track.
+When a workplace injury puts your life on hold, a Fayetteville work injury lawyer from our law firm can help you get back on track.
 We’ll look into your case and determine how your injuries happened and what compensation you’re owed.
 Call us today so we can start building your case.
 After we meet in an obligation-free consultation, we can talk about how to move forward.